b3-exmo/b3-exmo.github.io/docs/Prophets/Joseph Smith/Joseph Smith.md

 Life isn't like that.
 Slavery abolitionist [John Brown](https://en.wikipedia.org/wiki/John_Brown_(abolitionist)) is a fascinating historical figure to read about because of the opposition he faced and overcame, which was pretty clearly documented.
 The version of Joseph Smith that I grew up with is that he was always right, inspired of God, got persecuted by ne'er-do-wells, brought about the fullness of Christ's church, and clearly did a great job of it because it's still around today, 200 years later.

+&nbsp;

-As an adult, I'm finding out about domestic disputes with Emma, evolving theology, and actual reasons for being incarcerated that are more profound than "[[Satan]] make bad thing happen to Jesus-man".
+As an adult, I'm finding out about domestic disputes with Emma, evolving theology, and actual reasons for being incarcerated that are more profound than "[[Satan]] make bad thing happen to Jesus-man."

 To me, these negative aspects make Smith feel more like a real human, rather than an idealized, romanticized image of 19th century frontier living.
 Reality isn't so polished and presentable, and I'm skeptical of presentations of history that sound too good to be true.
 If a 19th century figure doesn't have at least one relative that died of tuberculosis or by shitting themselves to death, I am not going to believe the story.
 Life was rough back then, and I expect presentation to reflect that.